edelbluth/jython-maven-plugin/README.md

 Also, using `CDATA` is a good practise to keep your POM valid and clean.

-If you have only a single line in your inline script, you can simply to this:
+If you have only a single line in your inline script, you can shorten the configuration to this:

 ```xml
 <python><![CDATA[print 'hello, world!']]></python>